oresat/system-controller/docs/PartsSelection.md

 Reasons: Generic P-channel MOSFET.
 Rad-hard Analogue: International Rectifier IRHYB597Z30CM [Datasheet](http://www.irf.com/product-info/datasheets/data/irhyb597z30cm.pdf)
 Reasons: There are not a lot of rad-hard p-channel mosfets to choose from.
-This one had some similar characteristics to the non-hardened version.
-Otherwise it could be considered generic.
+This transistor could be considered generic.

 **Q0A/B, Q1A/B, Q2A/B, Q3A/B, Q4A/B, Q5A/B, Q6A/B, Q7A/B Diodes Inc. DMG6601LVT-7**:
 Part: MOSFET, N/P pair